 ACPA is an exciting and growing organization.
 Unlike most associations, it is a true forum for communication among specialists, all with a wide variety of backgrounds and interests, but with the common interest in the overall outcome of their patients.
 Membership is available in several categories and each includes the benefit of reduced registration fees for the annual scientific convention.

-ACPA is governed by a 16-member Executive Council which establishes Association policy and monitors activities as they are implemented through the National Office.
-The Council is supported by 25 committees and a staff of nine.
+ACPA is governed by a 16-member Board of Directors which establishes Association policy and monitors activities as they are implemented through the National Office.
+The Board is supported by 11 committees and a staff of nine.